Many patients may lose a tooth or teeth over the course of their lifetime. Unfortunately, this can often create a myriad of problems.

 What are Porcelain Bridges?

-Porcelain bridges are restorations often used to replace missing teeth that have left a gap in the mouth.
-A bridge is made by crowning the teeth in front of and behind the space, and include a crown or crowns (called a pontic) to replace your missing tooth or teeth.
-This unit is then permanently bonded to the supporting teeth.
+Porcelain bridges are restorations that are often used to replace missing teeth that have left a gap in the mouth.
+A bridge is made by crowning the teeth on either side of the space, with a false tooth or teeth contained between them.
+This single unit is then permanently bonded to the supporting teeth.
 Porcelain bridges can be sculpted and shaped to mimic the look of natural teeth, while comfortably providing long-lasting support.
+In general, porcelain bridges can:

 - Fill in a gap left by a missing tooth